interglobalvision/text-adventure/story.md

 ###[4b] Website tablet

 You pull out the chair and sit at a tablet at one end of the table.
 You see on screen a website.
 It's wegmanworld.com, William Wegman's official webpage.
 You notice the website's design is drawn from the illustrations in his recent children's books.
 You think of his transition from his early video and photographic works addressing his own body, to the work addressing his dogs' bodies.
 You open a video on the website.
 Its called 'Dog Duet'.
 You watch as two Weimaraners stand side-by-side simultaneously tracing with their eyes and heads the movement of some point traveling in space behind the camera.
-You consider coreography and the ways society and architecture influence the movement and posturing of bodies.
+You consider choreography and the ways society and architecture influence the movement and posturing of bodies.

 ---